nmbell/powdrgit/help/about_powdrgit.md

 - **.AutoCompleteFullPaths**:
   - When set to `$true`, autocompletion values for any `-Repo` parameter will always show the full path of the repository.
 When set to `$false`, if the repository name is unique within Powdrgit, then only the name of the repository is shown.
 If a repository name is not unique within Powdrgit, the full path is always shown.
   - Default is `$false`.
+- **.BranchExcludes**:
+  - PowerShell object array that contains filters used to limit the branches displayed with Get-Gitbranch.
+  - Default is an empty object: [PSCustomObject]@{ RepoPattern = ''; BranchPattern = ''; ApplyTo = '' }.
+- **.BranchExcludesNoWarn**:
+  - Suppresses the warning message shown by Get-GitBranch when branches have been excluded by a filter.
+  - Default is `$false`.
 - **.DebugIndentChar**:
   - Debug output is indented to match the nested depth of the function.
 The first character of `$Powdrgit.DebugIndentChar` is used as the first character of the indent.
   - Default is `>`.